floratmin/modular-body/README.md

 const parserConfigurations: ParserConfigurations = [
   'text/plain', // use default configuration
-  { // change default configuration, not specified fields will be used from options keys or from default configuration
+  { // change default configuration, not specified fields will be used from options entries
+    // or from default configuration of parser
     inflate: ['identity', 'gzip', 'br'],
     limit: '20Mb', // use custom limit
     defaultEncoding: 'ucs-2', // this encoding will be used when charset is not specified
-    encodings: ['latin1'], // add additional encodings
+    encodings: ['latin1'], // add additional encodings which should be used for this parser
     matcher: 'application/json',
     parser: (payload: string) => JSON.stringify(payload, null, 2),
   }, {